-At Bizom we build things for the CPG / FMCG companies and it’s very important for us to observe and understand user behavior and connect with their stories.
+At Bizom we build things for the CPG / FMCG companies and it’s very important for us to observe and understand user behaviour and connect with their stories.
 To ensure this happens, folks in the design team go to the market and spend time with customers.
 Each visit brings more context to the story and more clarity on what we are doing.

 4. Use the Experience Sampling Method (ESM).

-Research participants are interviewed several times a day to note their experiences in real time.
+Research participants are interviewed several times a day to note their experiences in real-time.
 Through experience sampling, you will get valid qualitative data which are personal and subjective.

 Read more about experience sampling in this book.